-ver since she saw Titian's voluptuous Venuses as an art student in Rome, Lisa Yuskavage knew she wanted to paint pictures of women.
+EW YORK-Ever since she saw Titian's voluptuous Venuses as an art student in Rome, Lisa Yuskavage knew she wanted to paint pictures of women.

-"Big, fleshy, naked women," said Yuskavage, 34, a big, fleshy woman who grew up in Juniata Park and attended Temple University's Tyler School of Art.
+"Big, fleshy, naked women," said Yuskavage, 34, a large woman who grew up in Philadelphia and attended Temple University's Tyler School of Art.

-While her nudes might make Titian blush - they are mutilated, perverse, inflated Barbie doll-like figures - she is capturing the attention of the art world with a combination of intelligence, talent and good old-fashioned shock value.
+While her nudes might make Titian blush-they are mutilated, perverse, inflated Barbie doll-like figures-she is capturing the attention of the art world with a combination of intelligence, talent and good old-fashioned shock value.